d-jeph/maktaba/README.md

-# django_local_library
+# Maktaba- a swahili word for library
-Tutorial "Local Library" website written in Django.
+Library web app written in Django.

 ----